Breaking the ice: contacting candidates through Scout

 A simple opener like, “Hi, this is Jamie from COMPANY.
 I found your profile and CV on Trade Me Jobs’ candidate database.
 Your skills and experience suit a role we have available.
 I'm wondering if you have time to discuss this opportunity?".

-Note: we advise you use the word “profile” because this is the terminology candidates use when interacting with the Trade Me Jobs platform, so will help avoid confusion.
+Note: we advise you to use the word “profile” because this is the terminology candidates use when interacting with the Trade Me Jobs platform, so will help avoid confusion.

 The vast majority of candidates will be flattered to be contacted out of the blue.